Gabouin/TTL-SIREN/journal.md

-## Little journal because I forgot to use Lapse...
+# Little journal because I forgot to use Lapse...

+## Falstad ideas and simulation 07/04 and 08/04 --> 1h30
 First thing I made :
 Using Falstad to try understanding active components such as transistors, helped by the week 2 guide.
 I made simple circuits and also the astable multivibrator model that was in the guide.
+I first made a first try and spent 30 minutes trying to make something but it was unsuccessful...

-After that, the logical following step was to make an improved version of the atsable multivibrator !
+Then, I made a secondond try the day after and this time it took me 1 hour before ahving something great : the logical following step : making an improved version of the atsable multivibrator !

-The first try on falstad (tried other things but it was a fail) https://lapse.hackclub.com/timelapse/qOix7g-3-TwW
+**The first try on falstad (tried other things but it was a fail) https://lapse.hackclub.com/timelapse/qOix7g-3-TwW**

-The second try on falstad : https://is.gd/G7ro6Q (tried other things but had the good result after) https://lapse.hackclub.com/timelapse/xlNTRmFHFsBe
+**The second try on falstad : https://is.gd/G7ro6Q (tried other things but had the good result after) https://lapse.hackclub.com/timelapse/xlNTRmFHFsBe**

+## KiCad Schematic making 08/04 --> 0h30
 After finishing my simulation, I went on KiCad and created a new project to start making the schematic It was pretty simple thanks to the wiring diagram made previously on Falstad.

+## KiCad PCB making 08/04 --> 1h
-After finishing the schem and associate each symbol to an actual footprint, I could finally go to the most interesting part : The PCB design !
+After finishing the schem and associating each symbol to an actual footprint, I could finally go to the most interesting part : The PCB design !

 I have chosen the way each components would be (changed a lot of times due to my incapacity of making choices...) and started the wiring process.
 I made 4 try to wire everything before having what seemed correct to me :